 - Obedience training: Teaching the dog basic obedience commands (such as “sit,” “stay,” and “come”) can help to build its confidence and reduce anxiety.
 Obedience training also helps to establish a clear hierarchy within the household and can give the dog a sense of structure and purpose.

-- Positive reinforcement training: This type of training uses rewards, such as treats or praise, to encourage desirable behaviors and discourage undesirable behaviors.
-Positive reinforcement training can help to build the dog’s confidence and trust in its owner, which can reduce anxiety and improve the overall relationship between the dog and owner.
+- Positive experience training: This type of training uses rewards, such as treats or praise, to encourage desirable behaviors and discourage undesirable behaviors.
+This can help to build the dog’s confidence and trust in its owner, which can reduce anxiety and improve the overall relationship between the dog and owner.

 Obedience training can also help to reduce destructiveness in dogs with separation anxiety.
 By teaching the dog appropriate behaviors and providing it with mental and physical stimulation, it is less likely to engage in destructive behaviors as a way to release excess energy.
 Additionally, obedience training can help to establish boundaries and rules for the dog, which can reduce the likelihood of destructive behavior.

 Positive reinforcement training involves rewarding desired behaviors, which can increase the likelihood that the behavior will be repeated in the future.
 This type of training can be effective in building confidence in animals because it reinforces behaviors that are successful and increases the animal’s belief in its own abilities.
 For example, if an animal is trained to perform a command and is consistently rewarded for doing so, it may begin to feel more confident in its ability to perform the command and becomes more likely to try new behaviors as well.